 National Indigenous Peoples Day

-National Indigenous Peoples Day is held annually on June 21 to recognize, celebrate, and learn about the cultures and contributions of the First Nations, Inuit, and Métis peoples.
-Stay tuned for information regarding the next event to be held in Pembroke.
+National Indigenous Peoples Day is held annually on June 21 to recognize, celebrate, and learn about the cultures and contributions of First Nations, Inuit, and Métis peoples.
+We look forward to returning to in-person celebrations in 2022.

 On the third weekend of August each year, Pikwakanagan welcomes numerous drum groups, hundreds of dancers, and thousands of viewers to celebrate the culture of the Alqonquin people through their traditional pow wow.